toolkit-for-ynab/toolkit-for-ynab/docs/testing.md

 4. Click `Load Temporary Add-on`
 5. Select the `manifest.json` file from the `dist` folder (relative to the root of the repository).

-You'll see the toolkit loaded in to Chrome and it'll work as normal.
+You'll see the toolkit loaded in Firefox and it'll work as normal.
 Whenever you make a change to the files in `src` you'll need to run `yarn build` again.
 Alternatively you could run `yarn watch` which will rebuild for you when changes are made to the `src` folder.